voremargot/Vore_etal_2020_HydrologicProcesses/README.md

 This repository contains the code used to manipulate ERA5-land climate data<sup>1</sup> and produce results for the Vore et. al (2020) paper currently under review in the journal Hydrological Processes.

 ## Files
-Files are organized by their relevancy in the mansucript.
-All code
+All code is presented in Jupyter Notebook files written in Python.
+Files are organized by their relevancy in the mansucript, with the flow chart below showing the order in which files should be run to replicate our work.

 ## References